Cell-ebrating the Building Blocks of Life: Seventh Graders Build Interactive 3D Cell Models

 A few students took the time to reflect on this lesson:

 “I really like how we can use our research and input it to make cool designs,” shared Owen Padratzik ’31.
-I made a nerve cell.”
+“I made a nerve cell.”

-“I liked how this project was all hands-on and you could be creative in your own style and way.
+“I liked how this project was all hands-on, and you could be creative in your own style and way.
 It was also nice to be able to choose whatever cell you wanted,” Mina Arar ’31 reflected.
 “You didn’t have to do one type of cell or only pick between two cells; you had an option, and you could make it however you wished.
 I picked a nerve cell, and my partner and I decided that he would work on the computer programming while I worked on the crafting component.”

-“During this project, I learned how a cell works and all about the organelles that keep the cell alive.
-I learned how the cells in everyone’s body work together to keep everybody alive.
+“During this project, I learned how a cell works and all about the organelles that keep the cell alive,” Angela Gong ’31 said.
+“I learned how the cells in everyone’s body work together to keep everybody alive.
 Also, I learned how to construct a cell model.
-The cell my group created was the ciliated epithelial cell, and it is mainly used for transporting things such as mucus, keeping your throat clear, “Angela Gong ’31 shared.
-“I was surprised at the number of functions needed to keep us alive, and how much teamwork was needed to code the Makey Makey and to construct the cell.”
+The cell my group created was the ciliated epithelial cell, and it is mainly used for transporting things such as mucus, keeping your throat clear.
+I was surprised at the number of functions needed to keep us alive, and how much teamwork was needed to code the Makey Makey and to construct the cell.”

-“I learned about all the different parts of the cells and the way they worked,” Elle Gast ’31 explained.
+“I learned about all the different parts of the cells and the way they worked,” Elle Gast ’31 said.
 “It was a lot of fun because you got to use all the equipment in the Maker Space and learn about new materials.
 A highlight was getting to use Scratch and learn how to code.
 This was my first time doing that.”

 What a creative way to grasp just how cells and their “little organs” work!